Bothell, Washington: Arts

 Bothell has several pieces of public art, primarily located in downtown or on the University of Washington Bothell and Cascadia College campus.
 The city government created an arts advisory committee and adopted a percent for art ordinance in 2009 to fund the creation of public artwork and other programs.
 The committee was replaced by a formal Arts Commission in 2017 with seven members appointed by the city council to manage and promote the public arts program.
 A gallery at the new city hall is curated by the Arts Commission with room for paintings, sculptures, and on-screen artwork.

 The city's downtown is home to an art walk, the Bothell Art Scene, with several participating businesses and art studios.
 Other pieces of public art in the city include a series of murals on downtown buildings that depict Bothell's history and pioneers.
 They were first painted in 1989 to honor the city's centennial, but some were lost in the late 1990s to redevelopment.

 From 1981 to 2019, Bothell was home to Country Village, a themed shopping center with stores that catered towards the arts community.
 It had 45 independent businesses in several historic buildings that were repurposed for use by artisan stores, antique shops, and restaurants.
 Country Village also hosted an annual driftwood sculpture contest and the Museum of Special Art, an art museum for works created by people with disabilities.

 The city's largest performing arts venue, the Northshore Performing Arts Center, opened in 2005 at Bothell High School and seats 600 people.
 It is operated by the Northshore School District and was funded with assistance from a volunteer organization that sought to build a regional theater at a cost of $5 million.

 Events

-Bothell hosts several annual events that are funded in part by private donations, sponsorships, and a hotel tax levied by the city government.
-Major annual events throughout the year in Bothell include: